 - If you want free stuff, then Waze is your go.

 - Are you looking for cycle routes?
 Waze.

-- Are you looking to drive a taxi or a rideshare?
+- Are you looking to drive a taxi or rideshare?
 Waze is there.

 - A new driver or moving to a new place?
 Sygic is there to guide you about the lanes, parking, and petrol stations.

 The Sygic vs Waze comparison covered the essential features.
-If you still need help, please share your thoughts in the comments below so we can discuss more.
+If you still need help, please share your thoughts in the comments below to discuss more.
 Also, subscribe to the newsletter to get post updates.